 We continue the discussion by analyzing the data for each category.

-Academic Degree
+Academic Level

-The academic degree is divided into two groups, Masters and PhD students.
+This category is divided into two groups, Masters and PhD students.

 Master and PhD students had the same opinion in most criteria.
 They totally agree that “Characteristics” are important to be innovative and they agree that Creative Approach is the most important in this criterion.
 These students also agree that “Attributes” are important to be innovative too but not as important as characteristics.
 They agree about all attributes except Aggressively Ambitious which they were indifferent about it.
 It was totally different with “Values”.
 Both groups thought that all values studied in the survey are indifferent in being innovative.